Osprey Talon 6 Review

 Our Analysis and Test Results

 We tested the Osprey Talon 6 on both day hikes and mountain bike rides.
-One of the two lumbar packs we reviewed, we found it to be best suited to its intended purpose of hiking.
+One of the three lumbar packs we reviewed, we found it to be best suited to hiking.
 The two included 20 oz water bottles make up the water storage of the Talon 6 and don't interfere with the pack's 6-liter storage capacity.
 The lightweight pack is well ventilated like all Osprey packs and fits very comfortably when standing upright; however, we found it to be somewhat awkward when we tested it on our mountain bike.

 Ease of Drinking